Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![New User Data Saved to Database](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2012%20Screenshots/New%20User%20Data%20Stored%20in%20localDB.jpg)

 ## Initial Sprint Planning
-As the end of the MSSA program com
+As the end of the MSSA program comes nearer it has become imperative to deliberately plan all remaining tasks and prioritize them in order to ensure on-time completion.

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.